tonesandtones/CraftingInterpretersNet/README.md

 ## Where I'm up to (what's next to work on)

-* `jlolox` implementation is mostly done, just a little bit left to do to wrap up jlox (but in C# obviously 😁)
+* `jlox` implementation is mostly done, just a little bit left to do to wrap up jlox (but in C# obviously 😁)
 * https://craftinginterpreters.com/classes.html#this